samply/bridgehead/README.md

 curl -k https://localhost
 ```

-If you get errors when you do this, you can inspect the logs of your landing page container in order to determine what is going wrong.
-To do this you can use `./bridgehead docker-logs <Project> landing -f` to follow the logs of the container.
+Should the landing page not show anything, you can inspect the logs of the containers to determine what is going wrong.
+To do this you can use `./bridgehead docker-logs <Project> -f` to follow the logs of the container.
 This transaltes to a docker compose logs command meaning all the ususal docker logs flags work.

 If you have chosen to take part in our monitoring program (by setting the ```MONITOR_APIKEY``` variable in the configuration), you will be informed by email when problems are detected in your Bridgehead.